AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 ![[Pasted image 20251215130835.png]]

 This may not be exactly what you were expecting, as the image appears distorted and doesn't show any of the 6 individual cubemap faces of environment maps we've seen before.
+This environment map is projected from a sphere onto a flat plane such that we can more easily store the environment into a single image known as an **equirectan**